-When it has cooled, cut it into thin slices, cover it with plastic wrap and put it in the refrigerator.
+Cut it into thin slices when it has cooled, cover it with plastic wrap, and put it in the refrigerator.

 Let’s move on to the tuna sauce.

-Put the tuna, the well-squeezed capers and 1 anchovy in the vegetable mill and blend, then incorporate them in the mayonnaise and add a splash of EVOO.
+Put the tuna, the well-squeezed capers, and one anchovy in the vegetable mill and blend, then incorporate them in the mayonnaise and add a splash of EVOO.

 If you want to add a couple of boiled egg yolks, you can do it.

-When the sauce is frothy, pour it over the veal and then decorate the dish with some capers.
+When the sauce is bubbly, pour it over the veal and decorate the dish with some capers.

-For a spectacular dish, decorate with a dried cherry tomato petal or a good giardiniera.
+Decorate with a dried cherry tomato petal or a good giardiniera for a spectacular dish.